CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-6.md

 sidebar_position: 7
 ---

-# Example 6: Working with assigners
+# Example 6: Working with Assigners

 Assigners and License Plates have been removed from API.